FAA begins re-certification flights on Boeing 737 MAX

 This work is done by the FAA’s Flight Standardization Board (FSB) and will also be assessed by international aviation regulators from Europe, Canada and Brazil.

-Together they will form a panel of line pilots from around the world — the Joint Operations Evaluation Board — who will go through the flight simulator training to ensure it’s effective.
+Together, they will form a panel of line pilots from around the world — the Joint Operations Evaluation Board — who will go through the flight simulator training to ensure it’s effective.

 The FSB will then issue a draft report open for public comment before issuing a final report mandating what all airlines must provide in terms of flight manuals and pilot training.